cod3licious/python_tutorial/README.md

 After you're done with the first notebook, look at `2_exercises.ipynb`, which contains some exercises that you should complete.
 The solutions to these exercises can be found in `3_exercise_solutions.ipynb` (but try to solve them on your own first!!).

 When you're comfortable with the basics, have a look at `4_numpy_pandas.ipynb`, which gives a quick introduction to the basic data science Python libraries numpy, pandas, and matplotlib.
-These will be especially important to solve the exercises, so **even if you already feel comfortable with Python, please go over this part of the tutorial anyways!**
+These will be especially important to solve the exercises, so **even if you already feel comfortable with Python, please work through this part of the tutorial anyways!**

 If you have any questions, please send me an [email](mailto:hey@franziskahorn.de).